Religious Discrimination: Everything You Need to Know

 What is the Religious Freedom Restoration Act, or RFRA?

-In 1993 Congress passed and enacted the Religious Freedom Restoration Act, or RFRA, which provided certain legal standards regarding exercising religious liberty in regards to state actions.
+In 1993 Congress passed and enacted the Religious Freedom Restoration Act, or RFRA, which provided certain legal standards regarding exercising religious liberty in regard to state actions.

 Who enforces the law?

-In the federal government it is the EEOC agency that oversees employment discrimination, specifically in those workplaces that have at least fifteen employees.
+In the federal government, it is the Equal Employment Opportunity Commission (EEOC) agency that oversees employment discrimination, specifically in those workplaces that have at least 15 employees.
 States will have their own departments that enforce against employment discrimination.

 Who is protected under the law?

 Title VII is very specific about who it applies to.
 The law states that it will apply to public and private employers, as well as educational organizations, labor groups, and certain agencies, that have 15 or more employees.
 State laws may apply to employers with even fewer employees.

 Both current employees, as well as those looking for jobs, are protected by the anti-discrimination regulations.
 People are consequently protected from the start to end of the employment process.